dimenerno/dimenerno.github.io/_posts/2025-02-09-godel-lucas-penrose-en.md

 2. **Platonism:** There exist mathematical truths that cannot be grasped by an ideal human mind.
 Therefore, mathematical truth exists independently of the human mind.

-It is noteworthy that both positions are contrary to materialist philosophy.
-Whilst Gödel was generally reserved about philosophical arguments, he argued strongly that this particular argument was a "mathematically established fact".
+It is noteworthy that both positions are contrary to materialist philosophy. while Gödel was generally reserved about philosophical arguments, he argued strongly that this particular argument was a "mathematically established fact".
 Our first task is to verify whether this argument is indeed a "mathematically established fact".

 ### 1.1.
 Gödel's Three Claims